itsmesachee/itsmesachee.github.io/README.md

 ### Hi there 👋

-Namaste, Bonjour, Hellooo, నమస్తే, Hola !
+Hellooo, నమస్తే, Bonjour, Hola !

 - 🌱 I’m currently learning - Machine Learning (Data Science)
                              - We need to learn to make the machines learn